EB‑2 National Interest Waiver (NIW): The Self-Petition Green Card — Loblack Strategy

 What are independent expert letters for an NIW?

 Independent expert letters are advisory opinions written by industry leaders who have not worked with you directly, but who recognize the impact of your work through your publications, patents, or industry reputation.
-USCIS weighs these much heavier than letters from former bosses.
+USCIS weighs these much heavier.

 Can I apply for the NIW from outside the United States?